 Parkinson’s UK is the UK’s leading charity supporting those with the condition.
 Symptoms vary from person to person, so people with Parkinson’s can benefit hugely from local groups which provide support and an opportunity to share experiences with others in a similar situation.

 Horatio’s Garden promotes the physical and mental health benefits of gardens and gardening.
 The charity is named after Horatio Chapple.
 Horatio volunteered at the spinal centre in Salisbury and had the vision of a garden for all those connected to the centre.
 Horatio’s life was cut short in 2011 at the age of 17.
 The aim now is to create and care for beautiful accessible gardens in NHS regional spinal injury centres.
-In spring 2019, the National Garden Scheme committed funding for the completion of all eleven gardens across the country.
+In spring 2019, the National Garden Scheme committed funding for the completion of all eleven gardens across the country and in 2021 donated a further £75,000.

-Since its foundation, the National Gardens Scheme has donated over £58 million to nominated beneficiaries.
+Since its foundation, the National Garden Scheme has donated over £63 million to nominated beneficiaries.

-Gardens Guide prepared by Dr S. Trudgill, Chair Robinson College Gardens Committee and Head Gardener, Guy Fuller, June 2015 with 2014 Tree Survey by David Brown, BSc(Hons) DipLD MA PhD MCIHort FArborA Landscape Architect and historical aspects from Dr Martin Brett, Desmond O’Grady and Cambridge Gardens Trust.
-Garden artworks captions by Dr Gary Doherty, Chair Visual Arts Committee.
+Gardens Guide prepared by the late Dr S. Trudgill, Former Chair of Robinson College Gardens Committee and Head Gardener, Mr Guy Fuller, June 2015 (updated 2022) with 2014 Tree Survey by David Brown, BSc(Hons) DipLD MA PhD MCIHort FArborA Landscape Architect and historical aspects from Dr Martin Brett, Desmond O’Grady and Cambridge Gardens Trust.
+Garden artworks captions by Dr Gary Doherty, Former Chair of the Visual Arts Committee.
 Photography by Steve Trudgill, Donald Richards, Nikolai Koval and College archives.
 Booklet designed by Nicola Jones and produced by Robinson College Development Office.